 - using a computer

-- getting your Ls – road rules, signs and road markings, and safety
+- preparing to get your Ls – road rules, signs and road markings, and safety

-- doing basic home maintenance – safety procedures, emergency situations
+- basic home maintenance – safety procedures and emergency situations

-- getting Office skills – tables, charts, graphs, word processing and desktop publishing software, internet.
+- office computing skills – tables, charts, graphs, word processing and desktop publishing software, and internet.